This app will stop working on 3rd April 2017. But you can still listen to BBC iPlayer Radio via your browser by visiting bbc.co.uk/radio

 15/30 Amanda Vickery reveals the dark side of private life, and how the home became a trap.

-14/30 Stories from adultery cases about women sneaking lovers into the house.
+14/30 Stories from adultery cases involving women sneaking lovers into the house.

 13/30 The stories of family 'black sheep'.
 Not everyone adhered to polite etiquette.